 German Medals & Militaria

-The Historical Signatures category showcases a great selection of notable, Third Reich personalities including Hitler, Göring, Speer, Himmler, Kaltenbrunner, Blomberg, and others.
+Additionally Historical signatures have always been a stable collecting theme, and our new Historical Signatures category showcases a great selection of notable, Third Reich personalities including Hitler, Göring, Speer, Himmler, Kaltenbrunner, Blomberg, and others.
 Third Reich personality signature prices range from a few hundred - to several thousand pounds, so it's possible to start collecting with a relatively modest budget.

 The three artefacts selected for our Highlights Page this month include one of Hermann Göring's hunting daggers, a Kriegsmarine dagger brought back from Bremen in 1945 by Captain Scott of the Cameronians, last, but by no means least, a stunning example of Allgemeine-SS General rank peak visor cap; all three pieces meet our Museum-Quality Standard.

 The Hermann Göring hunting dagger was one of several items acquired by a US Army officer from the Obersalzburg complex in 1945.

 The Kriegsmarine dagger is a scarce Eickhorn manufactured piece with rope bands to the scabbard and with matching 'Depot' markings.
 The dagger was brought back to England by Captain Scott of the Cameronians, after finding it when capturing Bremen in 1945.